 Caught in the Act

-A night club acquaintance of young Mrs. Evelyn Duke approaches her as she sits picnicking with her mother-in-law, the elder Mrs. Duke.
+A nightclub acquaintance of young Mrs. Evelyn Duke approaches her as she sits picnicking with her mother-in-law, the elder Mrs. Duke.
 The acquaintance knows young Mrs. Duke as Jane, a girl he met one night on the town.
 Then the dam breaks in this tight high society business family.
 Shrewd old Mrs. Duke is convinced beyond doubt her daughter-in-law leads a double life.
-Clarion Chukwurah got quite in form in this open-ended thriller as a snobbish, hateful and discording character.
+Clarion Chukwurah got quite in a form in this open-ended thriller as a snobbish, hateful and discording character.
 We see young Mrs. Duke (Jane) as a prostitute for one goon on the west side of town and working for another goon on the east side as a child abductor.

 Director Christopher Orzoemenn puts together a stellar cast here: Clarion Chukwurah, a veteran actress who made her screen debut on Money Power in the early 80s; Koffi Adjorlolo, a veteran Ghanian actor; Nonso Diobi, a 27 years old up-and-coming actor who made name for himself in The Richest Man; and Genevieve Nnanji, a 24 years old Lagos-Nollywood-movie phenom.

 Beside its disjointed scenes and non-convincing dialogue, Caught in the Act is a sound script.
 The young Mrs. Duke, known alternately as Jane and Evelyn, does assume character.
 I guess at age 24, 50 films will definitely give one the ability to judge a good and sound script.
-The most intresting part of this movie is Genevieve’s ability to alternate roles.
+The most interesting part of this movie is Genevieve’s ability to alternate roles.
 At the Duke’s, she speaks like a refined upper class, high society lady.
 And when she goes out on the town, a bimbo in her own right, she speaks the pidgin English with a fluency of a Nigerian street hawker.
 Her delivery of both is flawless.
 However, the movie would actually be better if we got to actually see her get caught in the act!

 hello everybody how ar u doing and how is life. just want to say that i like the movie cought in the act it is a very good movie